jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 (2) Any property, rights or assets which are declared to vest pursuant to an order made under that section in the body corporate, being property, rights or assets subject to a security in favour of any other person, shall continue to be subject to that security.

 ### 125 Proof of vesting
-(1) No Registrar of Deeds, or District Land Registrar, or any other person charged with the keeping of any books or registers, shall be obliged solely by reason of section 123 to change the name of any body corporate or unincorporated body referred to in that section to that of any company formed and registered pursuant to that section in those books or registers or in any document.
+(1) Neither the Registrar of Deeds nor the Registrar-General of Land, or any other person charged with the keeping of any books or registers, shall be obliged solely by reason of section 123 to change the name of any body corporate or unincorporated body referred to in that section to that of any company formed and registered pursuant to that section in those books or registers or in any document.
 (2) The presentation to any Registrar or other person of any instrument, whether or not comprising an instrument of transfer, by the company—shall, in the absence of evidence to the contrary, be sufficient proof that the property is vested in the company.
   (a) executed or purporting to be executed by the company; and (b) relating to any property held before the date specified in an Order in Council made pursuant to that section by that body corporate or unincorporated body; and